 What is this Cabinet of Wonders?

-When you subscribe, you’ll get monthly letters from me, Samuel Arbesman, that touch on upon the weird intersection of science + technology + complexity + humanities + wonder.
-This newsletter acts as a way of staying on top of my writing and projects, but also where I work out many ideas I’m currently thinking about.
+When you subscribe, you’ll get periodic letters from me, Samuel Arbesman, that touch on upon the weird intersection of science + technology + complexity + humanities + wonder.
+This newsletter acts as a way of staying on top of my writing and projects, but also where I work out many ideas I’m currently thinking about, particularly in connection to my next book.

 Some recurring themes and topics of interest include computational simulation, the nature of scientific and technological progress, the magic of code, and complexity science.
 In a stumbling fashion, I am working to articulate what our modern tech mythology—with computation as its centripetal force—might look like.